shaylarihosain/Scripps-College-Journal/README.md

 **How do I make sure I have the latest version of the design guides?**

-The app should notify you on startup if the design guides you have are older, and you'll be given the option to update them.
+The app notifies you on startup if the design guides you have are older, and you'll be given the option to update them.
+To check their status, click the _About_ button on the main _Welcome_ screen.

 ###### ————————————————————